-- 5.7.1 The inclusion in a candidate's work of more than a single phrase from another person's work without the use of quotation marks and acknowledgement of the sources. - 5.7.2 The summarising of another person's work by simply changing a few words or altering the order of presentation, without acknowledgement. - 5.7.3 The substantial and unauthorised use of the ideas of another person without acknowledgement of the source. - 5.7.4 Copying the work of another candidate, with or without that candidate's knowledge or agreement. - 5.8 Collusion.
+- 5.7.1 The inclusion in a candidate's work of more than a single phrase from another person's work without the use of quotation marks and acknowledgement of the sources. - 5.7.2 The summarising of another person's work by simply changing a few words or altering the order of presentation, without acknowledgement. - 5.7.3 The substantial and unauthorised use of the ideas of another person without acknowledgement of the source. - 5.7.4 Copying the work of another candidate, with or without that candidate's knowledge or agreement. - 5.7.5 Presenting work generated wholly or partially by Artificial Intelligence (AI) or General Predictive Text (GPT) tools. - 5.8 Collusion.